 - 1. Analyze the current service provided by Unique Management Service. - 2.
-Solicit other agencies for costs and service offerings.
+Solicit other agencies for costs and service offerings. - 3.
+Consider advantages and disadvantages of competing programs. - 4.
+Take best step forward in best interest of PCCLD.

-- 3. Consider advantages and disadvantages of competing programs. - 4.
-Take best step forward in best interest of PCCLD. - Q1: Review of the current vendor's collection processes is underway with a lower rate negotiated now for some services.
-Data collection and analysis is ongoing with goal of writing a summary of recommendations as the next step. - Q2: Currently working on summary of recommendations.
-We anticipate no major changes to the collections processes as they exist.
-We are exploring how technology can enhance our efforts, i.e., can our ILS system generate account notices and do all the system notifications? - Q3: We have had preliminary contact with a new vendor that provides collection activities for businesses, including other southern Colorado libraries.
-Next steps are pending review of this vendor's services with current contract - XXX.
+Q1: Review of the current vendor's collection processes is underway with a lower rate negotiated now for some services.
+Data collection and analysis is ongoing with goal of writing a summary of recommendations as the next step.

+Q2: Currently working on summary of recommendations with only tweaks and no major changes anticipated to current collections processes.

+XXX.
 Refinish front entrance of Rawlings Library to remove chalky, oxidized painted metal surfaces.

-- 1. Solicit proposals from qualified firms. - 2.
-Select best, lowest-cost proposal. - 3.
-Employ chosen firm to complete painting. - 4.
-Assess and report on outcome. - Q1: Bids are being accepted at this time with anticipation of work to be completed by Q3. - Q2: The selected vendor is unable to perform the work, and the bidding process will be repeated in Q3. - Q3: New bidding process completed.
-Vendor selected.
-Work to commence in Q4. - XXXI.
+- 1. Solicit proposals from qualified firms.

+- 2. Select best, lowest-cost proposal.

+- 3. Employ chosen firm to complete painting.

+- 4. Assess and report on outcome.

+Q1: Bids are being accepted at this time with anticipation of work to be completed by Q3.

+Q2: The selected vendor is unable to perform the work, and the bidding process will be repeated in Q3.

+XXXI.
 Refresh PCCLD's ADA assistive services and technologies.

-- Work with local ADA advocates. - 2.
+- Work with local ADA advocates - 2.
 Provide training for staff in use of the technologies and assistive services. - 3.
 Restart the PCCLD assistive technologies - 4.
 Plan a celebratory event with keynote speaker.